It almost seems too good to be true.

 Who is the Vortex Fury HD 5000 10X42 Best Suited to?

-Wow, with more ranging power than ever seen before, the new and improved Fury HD bino rangefinder could be appropriate for use for all types of professions, applications, and recreational sports.
+Wow, with more ranging power than ever seen before, the new and improved Fury HD bino rangefinder, not to be confused with the Fury HD 5000 AB, could be appropriate for use for all types of professions, applications, and recreational sports.

 Hunters, long-range shooters, law enforcement, sightseers, wildlife observers – everyone will benefit from having these in their hands.
 The question is, will you pay for it?